Thue77/azure_function_template/README.md

 For more info see [link](https://kyleparrish.com/blog/powershell-script-config-file/).

 ## General notes
 The .gitignore file contains some specific ignores at the bottom added for convenience when testing the template.
-For instance is the folder name "HelloWorld" ignored to allow for placing the function project in such a folder without comitting set folder to this template
+For instance is the folder name "HelloWorld" ignored to allow for placing the function project in such a folder without comitting set folder to this template.

+Furhter it is worth noting that this template is setup specifically for the V2 Programming model, which is still in preview.